daniel0318/api_exercise/README.md

 3. Use DRF built-in `APIView` + `User` Model + `Serializer` to validate the format of input

-4. Record retry times using cache server
+4. Handle retry times using `Redis` cache server

 5. Handle error messages and status codes, and verify in `test.py`
+   - so you can find valid/invalid request/response examples there

-6. Use `drf_yasg` to show document web
+7. Use `drf_yasg` to show document web